jump-dev/JuMP.jl/docs/src/solvers.md

 optimizer:

-* `CachingOptimizer`: it maintain a cache of the model so that when the the optimizer does not support a modification of the model, the optimizer's internal model can be discarded and restored from the cache just before optimization.
+* `CachingOptimizer`: it maintain a cache of the model so that when the the optimizer does not support an incremental change to the model, the optimizer's internal model can be discarded and restored from the cache just before optimization.
 The `CachingOptimizer` has two different modes: Automatic and Manual corresponding to the two JuMP modes with the same names.
 * `LazyBridgeOptimizer`: when a constraint added is not supported by the optimizer, it tries transform the constraint into an equivalent form,